 For custom luxury travel and tours to Russia, please contact one of our travel experts, or read on below for more information about where to go and when, along with our Insider's Guide.

-The later spring and summer months from May to September are very popular times to visit and there is no doubt that White Nights in St. Petersburg at the end of June and beginning of July are mystical.
-With 24 hours of daylight a day there is almost a dream like quality as you look at your watch and realize it’s midnight when you thought it was only 9:00PM!
+The late spring and summer months, from May to September, are very popular times to visit.
+There is no doubt that White Nights in St. Petersburg, at the end of June and beginning of July, are mystical – with 24 hours of daylight a day, there is an almost dream like quality as you look at your watch and realize it’s midnight when you thought it was only 8:00PM!

 Our handpicked guides lead you on tours along the inside track of bustling Moscow and St. Petersburg.
-Our behind- the-scenes closed-door Exeter International Extraordinary Experiences take you a step beyond the ordinary, creating the ultimate luxury Russian vacation.
+Our behind-the-scenes, closed-door Exeter International Extraordinary Experiences take you a step beyond the ordinary, creating the ultimate luxury Russian vacation.
 Why just watch the ballet at the Bolshoi or the Mariinsky when we can take you backstage?
-Take a step down into the Cold War Bunker and step back in time to Russia’s Soviet past.
+Descend into a real Cold War Bunker and step back in time to Russia’s Soviet past.

 Travel to the ancient fairy-tale towns of the Golden Ring, the name given to the necklace of towns and villages that circle Moscow and were created between the 11th and 15th centuries.
 These towns are some of the most important centers of Russian Orthodoxy, from a time when the number of monasteries and churches told you how prosperous a town was.
 Many of these churches served as a template for the Moscow Kremlin cathedrals built many years later.

-Our team of travel experts can customize a unique program for you, based on our Ultimate Russia itinerary.
+Our team of travel experts can customize a unique program for you, based on our Essential Russia itinerary.

-The most epic rail journey in the world – the renowned Trans – Siberian Express!
+The most epic rail journey in the world – the renowned Trans-Siberian Express!
 Travel 6,500 miles on the luxurious Golden Eagle, your luxury hotel on wheels.
-During your two weeks you will see some of the most unique places in the world, Lake Baikal, Ulaan Baatar, Vladivostok – almost inaccessible by any other route and certainly not in the same level of comfort or luxury.
+During the two week journey, you will see some of the most unique places in the world, Lake Baikal, Ulaan Baatar, Vladivostok – almost inaccessible by any other route and certainly not in the same level of comfort or luxury.